Last updated on November 6th, 2019 at 04:05 pm

 I’ve spent a greater part of my life walking around waiting for the other shoe to drop.

-My brain became been programmed to operate with the” fight-or-flight” response.
+My brain became been programmed to operate with the “fight-or-flight” response.
 It was scary and exhausting.
-Now, each day when I open my eyes, I thank God for people and things that are catalysts for my well being–my resilience from surviving the aftermath of Hurricane Katrina, my therapist, beautiful food, cooking, and music.
+Now, each day when I open my eyes, I thank God for people and things that are catalysts for my well-being–my resilience from surviving the aftermath of Hurricane Katrina, my therapist, beautiful food, cooking, and music.

 I now understand that all these things were also dreams that saved me.
 To this day, something as simple as cooking a pancake and watching the bubbles dance puts me serenely and completely in the present moment.
 These things started as “survival techniques” but they eventually helped me thrive.

-I’ve wondered how people will react and not react to my story.
-I’ve thought about certain people that I know, and how some of them will become quiet when they see my story today.
+I have wondered if I should tell the whole story of my life because of how people may react and not react.
+I’ve thought about certain people that I know, and how some of them will become quiet when they see my story in writing.
 Their silence will scream at me.

 I am a survivor of childhood abuse.